apace100/origins-docs/docs/types/power_types/night_vision.md

 	}
 }
 ```

-Gives the player night vision while underwater, improving their vision by quite a bit (though not as good as real night vision, because this is set to be only half as strong).
+This example will give the player night vision while underwater, improving their vision by quite a bit.